Devins-Org/Personal-site/README.md

 # Devin's Personal Website

 # Motivation, Patience, and Hard-Worker are the keys to success.
-# I am a hard-worker and I am willing to learn new things.

 # # Block09: Personal Website Project

 ## Description

-- **What it does:** Describe the primary purpose and functionality of your project.
+- **What it does:** Describe the primary purpose and functionality of my project.
-- **Why I used what I used:** Explain why you chose specific technologies, languages, or frameworks for your project.
+- **Why I used what I used:** Explain why I chose specific technologies, languages, or frameworks for my project.
-- **Challenges:** Mention some challenges you encountered during the development process.
+- **Challenges:** Mention some challenges me encountered during the development process.

 ## Table of Contents (Optional)